 The aim of these studies is not only to increase our knowledge regarding the phylogenetic and functional diversity of microorganisms, but also to better understand the role of interactions between different trophic levels (bacteria, protists, phages, fungi and plants) for ecosystem functioning under changing environmental conditions.

 Microbial diversity and functioning.
 We are studying how environmental parameters and human activities affect microbial communities, their functions and distribution in ecosystems.
 These impacts include e.g. industrial pollution, land use gradients or extrem weather events.
 Analysis of microbial communities is mainly based on cultivation-independent methods including high throughput sequencing and omics-approaches, but requires in some cases also alternative cultivation approaches.
 Functional bacterial groups involved e.g. in the degradation of pollutants are identified by applying 13C-labelled substrates and stable isotope probing (SIP).

-- Virus/Phage ecology in soil (with TU Munich, Helmholtz Zentrum Munich)
+- Virus/Phage ecology in soils along land-use gradients (with TU Munich, Helmholtz Zentrum Munich)

-Phage diversity and phage-host interactions in subsurface systems (DFG-SFB AquaDiva)
+- Phage diversity and phage-host interactions in subsurface systems (DFG-SFB AquaDiva)

 - Microbiomes and microbial interactions in rivers (with Department River Ecology, UFZ)

-Identification of (in situ) key players during pesticide degradation and description of food web C-transfer (with University of Thessaly/Greece)
+- Identification of (in situ) key players during pesticide degradation and description of food web C-transfer (with University of Thessaly/Greece)